vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Failed Proton Activation Analysis

-The 5 and 10 minute interval measurments taken ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recycling process.
+The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of charecterizing the quality of the recycling process.
+The full recycling process is detailed in the accompanying paper.

+We attempted to charecterize the relative number of 16O atoms to 14N atoms in the recylced Gd2O3.

 Although it was a bad idea to try this with the 511 keV peak, it serves as an example of how one can perform quality control of a chemical process by irrdiating a .